open-neuromorphic/open-neuromorphic.github.io/content/workshops/tsp1-neural-network-accelerator-chip-chris-eliasmith/index.md

 - **Scalable architecture** for building large-scale AI applications
 - **Native support** for temporal dynamics and time series processing

-This hardware platform enables researchers and developers to deploy sophisticated cognitive models and neural networks in real-world applications where power efficiency and real-time performance are critical.
+This hardware platform enables researchers and developers to deploy sophisticated AI applications and neural networks in real-world applications where power efficiency and real-time performance are critical.

 ## Who Should Attend